Moses-Oyelade/LaundryPing/README.md

 By Moses O. Oyelade

 ## Description
 LaundryPing is a simple yet effective web application that helps users track the status of laundry machines (e.g., available or in use) in real time.
-It's designed to help facilities like dormitories or shared housing units reduce wait times and improve machine usage.
+It also utilizes an alarm system for notification at the end of a pre-set countdown.
+It is designed to help facilities like dormitories or shared housing units reduce wait times and improve machine usage.

 ## Tech Stack
 Backend: Django + Django REST Framework